-Health Office at AJCHS
+The Health Office at Archbishop Carroll High School

-- Please keep the school nurse informed of any medical changes, treatments, or immunizations that your child has received so that his/her health record is current.
-Up to date information is essential in an emergency situation.
+Please keep the school nurse informed of any medical changes, treatments, or immunizations that your child has received so that his/her health record is current.
+Up-to-date information is essential in an emergency situation.

-- Over the counter medication, other than the ones mentioned above, along with prescription medications, will not be administered in school without specific orders from a physician and a parental signature.
+Over the counter medication, other than the ones mentioned above, along with prescription medications, will not be administered in school without specific orders from a physician and a parental signature.

-- For students who have medication that they self administer (insulin, inhalers, epi-pens, etc.), the following still applies.
+For students who have medication that they self administer (insulin, inhalers, epi-pens, etc.), the following still applies.
 It must also be noted by the physician that the student is to self administer the medication according to all details that follow.

-- The Medication Administration Form must be completed and should accompany the prescription to be kept on file in the Health Office for the current school year.
-Medication should be brought to the school nurse in the original container which includes the following information on the label: student’s name, date prescription was filled, medication name, time and dosage to be administered, and the name of the prescribing physician.
+The Medication Administration Form must be completed and should accompany the prescription to be kept on file in the Health Office for the current school year.
+Medication should be brought to the school nurse in the original container that includes the following information on the label: student’s name, date prescription was filled, medication name, time and dosage to be administered, and the name of the prescribing physician.

-- At the end of the school year, remaining medications should be picked up before the last day of school, otherwise they will be destroyed in the presence of a school administrator.
+At the end of the school year, remaining medications should be picked up before the last day of school, otherwise they will be destroyed in the presence of a school administrator.

 Allergies/ Asthma / Diabetes

-- All students who have asthma and/or allergies, either mild or severe, have the option of keeping a back-up inhaler and/or epi-pen in the Health Office.
+All students who have asthma and/or allergies, either mild or severe, have the option of keeping a back-up inhaler and/or epi-pen in the Health Office.
 This is advisable because students might get separated from their medications.
 This can happen even to the most responsible student.
 If you wish to have an extra inhaler and/or epi-pen in the Health Room in case of an emergency, please turn in the proper paperwork and medication to the school nurse.

-- Diabetics should also have extra supplies in school just in case the student runs out or is separated from his/her supplies.
+Diabetics should also have extra supplies in school just in case the student runs out or is separated from his/her supplies.
 Please contact the school nurse to discuss this individually.

-- Parent’s whose child has specific health concerns are advised to schedule an appointment or phone conversation with the school nurse before the start of school.
+Parents whose child has specific health concerns are advised to schedule an appointment or phone conversation with the school nurse before the start of school.

-A to Z: Enterovirus
+A to Z: Flu

-- Please be advised that if you choose to disclose your child’s medical information to his or her teachers, there are two options for communicating this information:
+Please be advised that if you choose to disclose your child’s medical information to his or her teachers, there are two options for communicating this information:

 1. You may notify your child’s teachers directly.